HxnDev/Simple-Translator-in-Python/README.md

 - Customizable service URL
 - HTTP/2 support

-It can be installed using "pip install pyautogui"
+It can be installed using "pip install googletrans"

 ## Contact Me: